 - internationally important habitat and other land

-The Environment Agency then considered the economic value of flood risk areas against the costs of protecting it in the future, and used this to determine the most sustainable policy for different sections of the coastline.
+We have considered the economic value of flood risk areas against the costs of protecting it in the future, and used this to determine the most sustainable policy for different sections of the coastline.
 The policies are either:

 - hold the line - to build or maintain artificial defences so that the position of the shoreline remains

 - managed realignment - allowing the shoreline to move naturally, but managing the process to direct it in certain areas

 - no active intervention - there is no planned investment in defending against flooding or erosion, whether or not an artificial defence has existed previously

 These policies were widely consulted upon and agreed by partners including the local councils, Natural England, English Heritage and Defra.

 As part of the Strategy we have set out the first 10 years of proposed actions and works.
 These works will be at locations identified as needing action based on a number of criteria, for example, the current standard of protection and condition of existing defences.